 When you’re creating your design, you need to think about how many appliances, lights, and other devices will potentially be plugged in.
 Asking your client what they use the space for will help you determine the number of outlets and switches necessary in your design.

-If you’re designing a living room and your client is planning on mounting their television to the wall, you can draw out your plan and place the power and cable outlets halfway up the wall.
-That way, your client won’t have to worry about drilling a hole in the wall to fish out the electrical wires.
+If you’re designing a living room and your client wants their TV mounted to the wall, you can draw out your plan and place the power and cable outlets halfway up the wall.
+That way your client won’t have to worry about drilling a hole in the wall to fish out the electrical wires later on.

-If your client is differently-abled or has decided to age in place, you will have to plan ahead to offer them as much freedom and convenience in their home as possible.
+If your client is differently-abled or has made the decision to age in place, you will have to plan ahead to offer them as much freedom and convenience in their home as possible.

 Using space planning software